liforra/glpi-tool/README.md

    - Click "Gather System Info" to auto-populate fields
    - Fill in additional details as needed
    - Click "Add Computer" to submit
+   - Click "Open in GLPI" to view the computer in your web browser

 4. **Search:**
    - Navigate to the "Search" tab